 It’s important, however, not to confuse specification with quality.
 Whether you buy a Hakers Classic kitchen or Systemat kitchen, they’ll both use the same high-quality materials & will last just as long as each other.
 The difference is that the a Systemat kitchen has more features and benefits — more bells and whistles, if you like.
 This is why a Systemat kitchen costs about 10% more than a Classic kitchen.

 Unfortunately, knowing where to find these brands is tricky.
 However, this is where we come in.
-We’ll point you in the direction of the nearest showrooms that offer these brands.
+So, If you want a German kitchen that’s just as good quality as a Hacker kitchen but costs about 30% less, we can point you in the direction of the shworooms who sell them.
+Alternatively, if you want a German kitchen that costs similar to Hacker, but offers you a lot more for your money, we can also help with that too.
 Best of all, our service is FREE.

 Our FREE service finds you the best value kitchens.